Issues in Contemporary History

 The module explores how political systems create mechanisms for controlling the population and generating legitimacy.
 At the heart of this study are questions about what makes individuals acts as they do and how political power often leaves them powerless whilst maintaining that they have complete control.

-This module is core at second year level to all students on the Contemporary Military and International History and Contemporary History and Politics programmes.
-It will provide a detailed analysis of most of the major themes and issues in British and continental European history between the start of the French Revolution in 1789 and the outbreak of the First World War in 1914.
-Its main focus will be on the political and diplomatic development and consequences of the European alliance system, the emergence of Germany and Italy as new states, industrialisation as well as the major revolutions of the period.
-In addition to the French Revolution, the module will also examine the revolutions in France in the 1820s and 1830s, as well as the more widespread revolutions of 1848.
+This module will provide a detailed analysis of the major themes and Global issues between the start of the American Revolutionary War in 1775 and the First World War in 1914.
+Its main focus will be on the global outbreak of Revolutions globally, considering events in the Americas, Europe, Asia and Africa.
+It also considers broader revolutions like the Industrial revolution, as well as the political and diplomatic development of the European alliance system.
 The module will also examine the major developments in cultural and social international history and will demonstrate how it is impossible to have an adequate grasp of the events of the twentieth and twenty-first centuries without first understanding the 'shape' of the century that preceded both of these.

 Political Communication: Media and Democracy